 Amir and I concluded our conversation by merging the pandemic and innovation conversations, identifying ways to better manage future global crises by activating an entrepreneurial mentality and ecosystem to tackle future international challenges.

 There's much we can learn from entrepreneurs.
-Professionals with an entrepreneurial mindset may have a career advantage in the corporate sector and bring some of the learnings into that setting to enable agile operations and flexible working and building companies.
+Professionals with an entrepreneurial mindset may have a career advantage in the corporate sector and bring some of the learnings to enable agile operations and flexible working and building companies.

-I hope you enjoy this interesting conversation and that it inspires your career.
+I hope you enjoy this exciting conversation and that it inspires your career.

 - Amir's earbuds are from Nuheara, an Australian company, and their award-winning product was considered Times magazine's best invention in 2020.

 - Renata's golden earbuds are from Jabra, and they are pretty ok :)

 - New England Journal of Medicine article about Israel nationwide rollout of the COVID-19 vaccine.

 - Study of Pfizer vaccine rollout in Israel.

 - Startup Nation by Dan Senor and Saul Singer